 Stephanie Pham, Program Coordinator

-Students registered in a SKILLS course may use the Academic Skills Center during office hours to read a book or complete the online orientation and labs in a quiet study area.
+Students registered in a SKILLS course may use the Academic Skills Center during office hours to complete the online orientation and labs in a quiet study area.
 Students can complete online work from any location with Internet access.
 Printing is not available in the Skills Center.